-As a result of the failed referendum, the district is anticipating needing to cut an approximate 13 more permanent positions in March of 2022, which is in addition to the 66 positions that have been eliminated over the last several years.
-In addition to these staff reductions, the district is also planning the elimination of the entry-level athletic team for all sports beginning the fall of 2022.
-Sports with four levels of participation will be reduced to three, sports with three levels of participation will be reduced to two, and sports with two levels of participation will be reduced to one, with the entry-level team being eliminated in each case.
+As a result of the failed referendum, the District has reduced 13 more permanent positions in March of 2022, which is in addition to the 66 positions that had been eliminated over the last several years.
+One of the 13 reductions is a band director, which will greatly reduce our band programming, including the elimination of our competitive marching band.
+In addition to these staff reductions, the District is also planning the elimination of the entry-level athletic team for all sports beginning the fall of 2022.
 These reductions will most likely reduce student participation opportunities for all sports and across all grade levels as programs will need to make cuts based on ability.

-The Board is allowing the district to restore the entry level athletic teams, as well as preserve current band staffing (which is a tentative staffing reduction for March), and programming, if a successful referendum occurs.
+The Board has stated that it will allow the District to restore the entry level athletic teams, as well as preserve current band staffing (which is one of the staff reductions implemented in March 2022) and related programming, if a referendum passes.
 This allowance would be to the extent possible based on the time available prior to the beginning of the 2022-23 school year.

 Focused on Listening to Our Taxpayers

 Since December 2020, Warren Township High School (WTHS) Board of Education and staff have carefully listened to its taxpayers to develop a funding proposal that addresses the District’s operating needs.
 The District has also worked hard to find ways to reduce operating expenses while continuing to provide a quality education.
 WTHS is grateful to the thousands of residents who shared their thoughts and provided recommendations on how best to address the District’s funding needs.

 WTHS is at the Bottom of Per-Pupil Funding Rankings